 An effective CRM partner will provide a range of in-house, online and virtual resources to help your users achieve the most productive levels of competence in the new system.

-As with any critical business application, getting people to use the system can be a big challenge.
+As with any new business application, getting individuals to use the system can be a big challenge.
 Non-technical users need jargon-free explanations that will help them see the relevance of the CRM implementation to their business processes.
-Referring them to manuals or assuming that they will just start using the system simply won’t cut it.
+Referring them to manuals for self-service or assuming that they will just start using the system simply won’t cut it.

 7. Go live

-But just before you do, rerun your data migration to make sure that the system is using the most complete and up-to-date information.
-And don’t leave the new system’s users to their own devices.
-Support them from the start and your CRM implementation will deliver a return on your investment from day one.
+But just before you do, rerun your data migration to make sure the system is using the most complete and up-to-date information.
+And don’t leave the new system’s users to their own devices — support them from the start and your CRM implementation will deliver a return on your investment from day one.

 Spend as much time as you can on preparation.

 Make sure you have all the right people on your project team.